GuyEldad/StringsExtractor/README.md

 | Windows  | GUI       | [StringsExtractor.zip](./StringsExtractor.zip) |

 ## Usage
-- Use the file picker or drag-and-drop a `.txt` file generated from the `Strings` command into the application.
+- Use the open file option or drag and drop a `.txt` file generated from the `Strings` command into the application.
 - Switch between tabs to view categorized results.
 - Use the search bar to filter results by keyword.